IBRice101/IBRice101.github.io/HacksocWiki/markdown.md

 ### Mixing

-It is possible in Markdown to mix different forms of emphasis, for example you can have a bold italic strikthrough-ed piece of text, which would look
+It is possible in Markdown to mix different forms of emphasis, for example you can have a bold italic strikethrough'd piece of text, which would look

 > ~~***like this***~~

-after the markdown is comipled, and like this in text editor:
+After the markdown is compiled, and like this in text editor:

 ```markdown
 > ~~***like this***~~